 Vacuum.
-It is not recommended to use a compressed air blower to clean out the inside of your laser or inkjet printer, because dirt and dust are blasted back into the printer.
+It is not recommended to use a compressed air blower to clean out the inside of your laser or inkjet printer because dirt and dust are blasted back into the printer.
 For better results, buy a small portable vacuum that you also can use to clean your keyboard.

 Rock the toner.
 Before replacing the toner cartridge, rock it gently from side to side.
-This prolongs the life of the toner.
+It prolongs the life of the toner.
 It also redistributes the toner so that your printer prints evenly across the page.

 Printer Tips & Handy Maintenance

 Keep the print heads clean